Font smoothing on minimal setups

 Save the file and restart X, and I think you’ll agree it’s an improvement.
 Chances are, I’m right.

-0 Responses to “Font smoothing on minimal setups”
+2 thoughts on “Font smoothing on minimal setups